cockroachlabs/workshop_labs/topology-patterns/README.md

 docker stop haproxy-seattle roach-seattle-1 roach-seattle-2 roach-seattle-3
 ```

-Check the Admin UI - you might have to use a different port as the host bound to port 8080 died.
+Check the DB Console - you might have to use a different port as the host bound to port 8080 died.
 Use port 8180 instead.
 In a little over a minute, 3 nodes will be set to **Dead**, and CockroachDB will start replicating the ranges into the remaining regions.

 ![dead-nodes](media/dead-nodes.png)